Warnings: vomiting, brief gore, mentions of child death.

 There was no sign of him anywhere.
-Lan Wangji found that despite his exhaustion and pain he had room still for fear; in a last stretch of energy, he jumped into the water.
+Lan Wangji found that despite his exhaustion and pain, he had room still in himself for fear; in a last stretch of energy, he jumped into the water.

 It was so dark.
 So very cold and unwelcoming.
-Even with the beast’s corpse guaranteeing safety, the very touch of the pool around him felt evil and unnatural.
-He felt in his chest something bright shiver, some last hint of warmth and life shrivel and try to pull away.
+Even with the beast’s death guaranteeing safety, the very touch of the pool around him was evil and unnatural.
+He felt something bright in his chest shiver, some last hint of warmth and life shriveling up and trying to pull away.
 He realized that it was his own golden core reeling from such darkness.

 Finally, he saw him.

 Wei Wuxian floated in the midst of diluted blood.
 His long hair flew every way around him.
 His eyes were closed.
 His open mouth let out no air.